Why California Water Law Is So Important

 - Address the extinction crisis in California native fisheries

-Specific recommendations relate to ensuring that those who are dependent on groundwater for drinking water are not impacted by agricultural groundwater pumping; providing the state with the tools needed to ensure that water rights are lawfully exercised; providing for “real-time” data regarding the use of water statewide, and ensuring that dams are operated to protect water quality for fish.
+Specific recommendations relate to ensuring that those who are dependent on groundwater for drinking water are not impacted by agricultural groundwater pumping; providing the state with the tools needed to ensure that water rights are lawfully exercised; providing for “real-time” data regarding use of water statewide; and ensuring that dams are operated to protect water quality for fish.
 The group did not suggest that their recommended reforms would provide all necessary fixes to state law; the group advocates for and supports others that seek to reform California’s water laws recommendations.

 The MSL Program’s Unique Environmental Courses

+If you are inspired and interested in becoming part of the change, your next step is right here.
 The MSL degree is a part-time, fully online, 26-unit degree program with asynchronous lectures.
 Students interact with their professors and classmates weekly through discussion boards throughout the program and have opportunities to work on projects with classmates and meet with professors virtually in flexible office hours.
 Typically, the coursework is spread over two years.
 However, arrangements for a more flexible schedule can be made with the Assistant Dean for Graduate and Online Programs.

 McGeorge’s Master of Science in Law online program has two concentrations – Government Law and Policy and Water and Environmental Law.
 These two concentrations are closely connected and complement each other.
 The MSL program is for those who want to have practical knowledge of law and policy but do not want to be lawyers.